salesforce/lwc-rfcs/text/0000-template-comments.md

 #### Invariants

-* HTML comments will be supported based on the opt-in mechanism (TBD, either option 1 or 2).
+* HTML comments will be enabled based on the opt-in mechanism, either [option 1 or 2](#compile-time-behavior).
 * HTML comments will not support bindings (`{foo}`).
-* When supported, comments must be rendered in engine/dom and engine/server.
+* When enabled, comments must be rendered in engine/dom and engine/server.
-* HTML comments inside <slot> elements, will be rendered as part of the slot content.
-* When inside a `<template if:true/false>` will be rendered according to the `if:true/false` directive.
-* HTML comments inside `<template for:each>` will be rendered according to the `for:each` directive.
+* HTML comments will behave the same way as other nodes with respect to slots and directives (`if:true`, `for:each`, etc.).

 ### Backwards Compatible